‘It doesn’t matter about your sexuality’

-- Whether a reality TV show can really work to change opinions.
-If someone’s homophobic views are entrenched, then seeing a happily dancing same-sex couple may not be enough to allay their fears: they might enjoy the dance but still retain the same prejudices.
-Besides, the same-sex couple will be one of 12 couples competing, so will arguably have little impact on the overall feel of the show.
-In a format that involves a weekly elimination, the pair could be voted out early, becoming a short-lived novelty that fades from memory as the series progresses.
+- Whether a reality TV show can really remove prejudice.
+If people’s homophobic views are entrenched, then seeing a happily dancing same-sex couple may not change their minds: they might enjoy the dance but still retain the same prejudices.
+As there will be 11 other couples competing, the same-sex couple will arguably have little impact on the overall feel of the show.
+In a format that involves a weekly elimination, the pair could even be voted out early, becoming only a short-lived novelty.

 - Commercially successful

-- Something is commercially successful when it is popular and held in high regard, and therefore makes money.
+- Something is commercially successful when it is popular and therefore makes money.

 - A range of different things.
-When used to describe diversity on television, that would mean a mix of different people in terms of age, gender, race, sexuality, socio-economic status, physical ability, religion, and other ideologies.
+Diversity on television would require a representative mix of different people in terms of age, gender, race, sexuality, socio-economic status, physical ability, religion, and other ideologies.